rupeshtr78/raftleader/README.md

     - **Follower** : Passive: they issue no requests on their own but simply respond to requests from leaders and candidates.
 If a follower receives no communication from leader ,it becomes a pre-candidate and initiates an election.

-      Lets see if we can find out the the process of leader election from the logs.
+      Lets see if we can find out the the process of leader election from the fabric orderer logs.

 ## Raft Leader Election

-In a raft cluster election this is what happens
+In a raft cluster election at a  high level these are the sequence of steps.

 **Election**